Do you need a policy for work social events?

 It is likely that you will want for any behaviour that breaches your code to result in disciplinary action.
 So make sure to include this and to state that any breaches will trigger your company’s disciplinary and/or grievance procedure.

-Creating a social events policy is vital for protecting your company, as well ensuring that your staff have a safe, enjoyable time.
+Creating a social events policy is vital for protecting your company, as well ensuring that your team has a safe, enjoyable time.

 Aimée